DO I NEED TRAINING TO RIDE MY SCOOTER SAFELY?

 The typical scooter is simpler to operate than a motorcycle, as there is no clutch and no shifting required.
 The skills found lacking in crash-involved riders; however, are cornering (the ability to take curves smoothly and stay on the road), braking (the ability to stop quickly), and swerving (the ability to go around a hazard).
 These skills are just as challenging on a scooter as on a motorcycle.

 CAN I TAKE MY OWN SCOOTER TO THE CLASS?

-Any time you use your own scooter or motorcycle in a STAR course, you must bring proof of insurance with you and the Instructor must verify the vehicle is in safe operating condition.
-The T-CLOCK inspection is a useful tool to determine if your bike is in safe operating condition.
+Any time you use your own scooter or motorcycle in a STAR course, you must bring proof of insurance with you and the instructor must verify the vehicle is in safe operating condition.
+The Pre-Ride Inspection inspection is a useful tool to determine if your bike is in safe operating condition.
 If you bring a motorcycle or scooter that is not yours, then you must bring written permission from the owner for you to use the vehicle during the class.